nion-software/nionswift/docs/data.rst

 Sequencing
 ==========
 Sometimes a data item can have multiple 'instances' of data in sequence.
 For example, data gathered from a microscope over time might contain multiple images.
-Usually, we think of many images in sequence as a movie.
+This is similar to how a movie is just a series of images in sequence.

 Nion Swift can work with differently-dimensional data.
-Multi-dimensional data items are referred to as “collections” if they contain 1 or 2 dimensions and as “sequences” if they are higher-dimensional.
-This is not to be confused with the :ref:`collections panel` Panel which serves the function of organizing data items into separate folders.
+Multi-dimensional data items are referred to as “collections” if they contain 1 or 2 dimensions and as “sequences” if they contain 3 or more dimensions.

+The term "Collection" here is not to be confused with the :ref:`collections panel` Panel which serves the function of organizing data items into separate folders.
 The terms "collection" and "sequence" are not typical in reference to this.
 More common terms are "navigation" and "signal."